 Your Ketchikan Shore Excursion

 Ketchikan is the southernmost city in Alaska and in the middle of the Tongass National Forest, which is part rainforest.
 You will likely have a little rain when you visit Ketchikan, so bring an umbrella and rainproof jacket.
+This is my favorite waterproof windbreaker because it folds up into a little zippered pocket – perfect to carry in your bag without a lot go bulk.
 When we got off the ship, it was drizzling a bit, but soon cleared off and we had a lovely morning.

 We did not book a ship-sponsored shore excursion in Ketchikan.
 Instead, we did a little exploring on our own.
 As you get off the ship and make the short walk into town, there is a Visitor’s Centers with clean restrooms (always appreciated) and information on what to do in and around Ketchikan.
 Everything is this quaint little town is well marked, making it very easy to get around and find where you want to go.